christopheranderson/azure-demeteorizer/readme.md

 or redirecting to your custom domain.

 To use a custom web.config, just pass the path during the install phase.
 Like so: `azure-demeteorizer install -p ./path/to/web.config`

+### Add .demeteorized to your .gitignore

+If you add `.demeteorized` to your `.gitignore` (if you're using git), you can prevent the tool output from affecting your repository.

 ## Why is there a CLI tool for this?